owebia/magento1-module-advanced-shipping/README.md

 - Backup your store database and web directory
 - Login to Magento backend
 - Go to System > Tools > Compilations, if Compiler Status is Enabled, disable the compilation
-- Uncompress the archive file, then copy the directory "app" in your Magento root directory
+- Uncompress the archive file, then copy directories "app" and "js" in your Magento root directory
 - Go to System > Cache Management.
 Click button Flush Magento Cache
 - Logout from Magento backend and login again